-- (a) The design of the Lakeshore, Peninsula Hill and Highway Landscape Protection Areas and provision of public access to Lake Wakatipu through the zone, and for planting within the Open Space Foreshore Activity Area in respect of: - All landscaping; - Species proposed; - Long term management considerations; - The maintenance of view shafts; - Integration with adjoining land uses; - Mode of access, i.e. walking, cycle or motor vehicle; - Alterations to the alignment of the public access route shown on the structure plan - (b) The design of the State Highway mitigation within the location shown on the Structure Plan, with the Council's control limited to: - The creation of a comprehensively designed landscape edge to the northern part of the zone;

-- Mitigation of the visual impacts of potential building development location with Activity Area EIC, (R(HD-SH) - 1 and R(HD-SH)- 2; - iii.
-Maintaining views across the zone to the mountains located against the western shores of Lake Wakatipu; - iv.
-Compatibility with flood hazard mitigation measures; - v.
-Appropriate plant species, height at planting and at maturity; and - vi.
+- All landscaping; - Species proposed; - Long term management considerations; - The maintenance of view shafts; - Integration with adjoining land uses; - Mode of access, i.e. walking, cycle or motor vehicle; - Alterations to the alignment of the public access route shown on the structure plan. - (b) The design of the State Highway mitigation at the location at Hanley Downs shown on the Structure Plan, with the Council's control limited to: - The creation of a comprehensively designed landscape edge to the northern part of the zone; - ii.
+Mitigation of the visual impacts of potential building development within Activity Areas (R(HD-SH) 1, and and R(HD-SH)-2 and R(HD-SH) 8: - Maintaining views across the zone to the mountains to the west of Lake Wakatipu; - iv.
+Compatibility with flood hazard mitigation measures; - Appropriate plant species, height at planting and at maturity; and - vi.
 Provision for on-going maintenance and ownership.